sanjeevkomma/DevOps/Kubernetes.md

 * As soon as we deploy app / image into Kubernetes, it creates new Replica Set
 * Kubernetes uses deployment strategy called "Rolling updates" to make sure Zeor downtime deployments
 * The rolling update strategy is a gradual process that allows you to update your Kubernetes system with only a minor effect on performance and no downtime
+* Rolling update strategy means that It updates one Pod ( Pod instance ) at a time.
+It launches new Pod for V2 version, then it reduces no of Pods for V1 version and then increases no of Pods for V2 version and so on

 # Features
 * Auto scaling --- can scale up / down the containers